Have you been thinking about sorting your life admin but don’t know where to start?

 Family finances don’t quite add up?
 Increasingly hard to make ends meet?

-Go grab a budget template from your bank’s website or download a mobile app and start filling it in.
-Separate fixed expenses to survive with variables like entertainment, travel, subscriptions etc. Work out the financial leakages you didn’t know about and plug them.
+Go grab a budget template or download a mobile app and start filling it in.
+Separate fixed expenses to survive with variables like entertainment, travel, subscriptions, etc. Work out where the financial leakages you didn’t know about are and plug them.
 More on this here: How to plug financial leaks in your budget

-Start with recording (on paper or on your smart phone) all your incidental expenses for a week… takeaway coffees, bought lunches etc. Then start to see where you can improve.
+Start with recording (on paper or on your phone) all your incidental expenses for a week… takeaway coffees, takeaway lunches, etc. Then look to see where you can improve.

 Once the household budget is under control then start reviewing your investments or, if you haven’t any, maybe a plan to start building some wealth outside of just the equity in your house.
 Look at making an appointment with a financial adviser to review your portfolio or design a plan to start investing.